30 May - 13 Jun 2025

 A film season at Pictureville Cinema, curated for Bradford 2025 by Dominic Leclerc.

-Northern Youth is a celebration of northern young identity in cinema, curated for Bradford 2025 by Dominic Leclerc.
+Northern Youth was a celebration of northern young identity in cinema, curated for Bradford 2025 by Dominic Leclerc.

-Bradford is one of the UK’s youngest cities with a significant portion of its population under 25, and this season champions the bold and blistering spirit of youthful northern characters, actors, film-makers, writers, and mavericks.
-Punky and poetic, powerful and punchy, this season celebrates Northern Youth in all its glory.
+Bradford is one of the UK’s youngest cities with a significant portion of its population under 25, and this season championed the bold and blistering spirit of youthful northern characters, actors, film-makers, writers, and mavericks.
+Punky and poetic, powerful and punchy, this season celebrated Northern Youth in all its glory.

-The season is curated for Bradford 2025 by Dominic Leclerc, the Bradford born, raised and based director of Sex Education, Skins and Shameless, and the upcoming Bradford-set feature Flesh and Flamingos about queer northern youth.
+The season was curated for Bradford 2025 by Bradford-set feature Flesh and Flamingos about queer northern youth.
 His passion in complex and daring stories about youth drive this rebellious and raw season.

-The selections in Northern Youth span several decades, from a ’60s British New Wave classic celebrating teenage rebellion, to a provocative contemporary film debut about consent.
-The stories transport us from the back streets of Salford, to the majestic Yorkshire moors; from the Liverpool of a teenage boy’s lyrical imagination, to the underbelly of Nottingham’s council estates.
+The selections in Northern Youth spanned several decades, from a ’60s British New Wave classic celebrating teenage rebellion, to a provocative contemporary film debut about consent.
+These stories transport us from the back streets of Salford, to the majestic Yorkshire moors; from the Liverpool of a teenage boy’s lyrical imagination, to the underbelly of Nottingham’s council estates.
 The stories are unique and bursting with youthful spirit: from a group of ’80s skinheads exploring their collective and individual identity, to a teenage girl in Yorkshire pushing at the realms of her sexuality, from a young northern rebel boldly defying authority, to a group of adolescents navigating their bodies and emotions on their first clubbing holiday.
-Together, these films celebrate northern youth in all its complexity – championing diversity, the individual experience, and both the frailty and wonder of being on the cusp of adulthood.
+Together, this season of films celebrated northern youth in all its complexity – championing diversity, the individual experience, and both the frailty and wonder of being on the cusp of adulthood.

 How To Have Sex (15) + intro and panel discussion